UKCloud/documentation/articles/vmware/vmw-how-configure-ipsec-vpn.md

 - ISAKMP aggressive mode disabled

-The Phase 1 parameters used by a standard edge are:

-- Main mode

-- TripleDES / AES (user configurable)

-- SHA-1

-- MODP group 2 (1024 bits)

-- Pre-shared secret (user configurable)

-- SA lifetime of 28800 seconds (eight hours) with no kbytes rekeying

-- ISAKMP aggressive mode disabled

 #### Phase 2 parameters

 IKE Phase 2 negotiates an IPSec tunnel by creating keying material for the IPSec tunnel to use (either by using the IKE phase 1 keys as a base or by performing a new key exchange).

-The IKE Phase 2 parameters supported by an advanced gateway are:
+The supported IKE Phase 2 parameters are:

 - AES/AES256/AES-GCM (Will match the Phase 1 setting)